-3 Generating Movies
+Section 4 Generating Movies

 Animated visualizations of three-dimensional data sets can be saved as animations in Imaris.
 They can also be exported as movies for convenient display in standard movie players.
-First of all, you Load the File 26 of the processed data set generated in the previous tutorial Visualize a Data Set 5.
-In this tutorial you will learn the Key Frame Animation 27 functions, practice to subsequently Shoot 29, Play 29, and learn how to record an animation into a movie file using the Save a Movie 32 options.
+First of all, Load the File of the processed data set generated in the previous tutorial Visualize a Data Set.
+In this tutorial you will learn the Key Frame Animation functions, practice to subsequently Shoot, Play, and learn how to record an animation as a movie file using the Save a Movie options.